Making a Complaint

 - Providing you with enough detail for you to understand the basis of our decision and to be fully informed when deciding whether to escalate the matter.

-We will respond to your complaint in writing no later than 30 calendar days after receiving your complaint.
+We will resolve your complaint in writing no later than 30 calendar days from the day it was received.

 Complaint Management Delay Exception